spmeesseman/extjs-pkg-tinymce/README.md

 ## Usage

-The main javascript:
+The TinyMCE editor is included at:

     mce-release\version

-To include the package in the build, be sure to add the package name to the list of required packages in the ExtJS client application's app.json file:
+To include the package in an ExtJS application build, be sure to add the package name to the list of required packages in the app.json file:

     "requires": [
          "extjs-pkg-tinymce",